Skip to content

 Contract performance.
 Account data, submitted scan URLs, and payment data are processed because we need them to provide the service you signed up for: running scans, returning results, and charging for paid unlocks.

 Legitimate interest.
-Usage telemetry, error reports, and security logs are processed to keep the platform reliable, prevent abuse, and improve the product.
-We try to keep this minimal and we redact obvious PII before sending data to Sentry.
+Usage analytics and security logs are processed to keep the platform reliable, prevent abuse, and improve the product.
+We try to keep this minimal.

 Consent.
 Marketing emails, newsletters, and any non-transactional communications are sent only with your consent.
 You can withdraw that consent at any time using the unsubscribe link or by emailing privacy@revvye.com.